 Your reading and accompanying journal should be completed by the first day of school.
 Bring the book and reading journal with you to class and be prepared to discuss the book and your analysis both verbally and in writing.
-Contact me with questions: jpitharoulis@everettsd.org.

 Reading Journal Instructions